saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

 ☐ It provides metadata about the embedding process.

-☐ It specifies the text data that will be converted into embeddings.
+☐ It specifies the text data that will be converted into embeddings.<br><br>

 **2\.
 What must be done before you can delete a knowledge base in Generative AI Agents?**